 Dog attacks can occur to the most unsuspecting of victims.
 When a dog decides to bite and not let go, young children and the elderly are the most at risk.
 Dog bites can be extremely serious and even fatal.
-They can be traumatic to the victims, resulting in emotional scarring as well as physical harms.
+They can be traumatic to the victims, resulting in emotional scarring as well as physical harm.
 It is up to a dog’s owner or possessor to control the animal and prevent attacks.
 Failure to do so may be negligence according to your state’s laws.
-For cases on either side of state lines in Kansas City, come to Wendt Law Firm P.C. for skilled litigation.
+For cases on either side of state lines in Kansas City, come speak to our Kansas City dog bite attorney at Wendt Law Firm P.C. for skilled litigation.

 Each state has its own dog bite laws that govern if and when an animal’s owner will be liable for a victim’s injuries.
 These laws will help you understand when someone else will pay for your medical bills, and when you may get stuck paying out of pocket.
 Dog bite statutes can differ on a county-by-county basis.
 When in doubt about the laws in your part of town, speak to an attorney.
 A legal professional can explain your rights and legal options, as well as help you file a claim if applicable.
 Here are the dog bite statutes in both states:

 Bites to domestic animals, such as service animals or livestock, may also be grounds for a lawsuit in Kansas or Missouri.
 Missouri has a criminal penalty for dog owners in possession of “dangerous dogs,” or those that have bitten people in the past.
 Kansas has no such statewide law, but some local ordinances make it a crime to keep a “vicious” dog.
 The law bans certain breeds of dogs in parts of both states.
 For example, Kansas City, Missouri has a statute in place that makes sterilization of pit bulls mandatory.
 If the dog that attacked you is on your city’s ban list, the owner may be guilty of negligence per se, or assumed negligence for breaking the law.